gumaerc-testorg/11.302j-spring-2010/content/pages/readings.md

 Nelson, Robert H. "Introduction: A Constitutional Revolution."
 In _Private Neighborhoods and the Transformation of Local Government_.
 Washington, DC: Urban Institute Press, 2005, pp. 1-18.
 ISBN: 9780877667513.

-Federal Emergency Management Agency. "_[Site and Urban Design for Security: Guidance Against Potential Terrorist Attacks](http://www.fema.gov/library/viewRecord.do?id=3135)_." _FEMA 430_.
+Federal Emergency Management Agency. "_{{% resource_link "4c9417c8-1475-4a34-919b-1940a00ecf65" "Site and Urban Design for Security: Guidance Against Potential Terrorist Attacks" %}}_." _FEMA 430_.
 Washington, DC: FEMA, December 2007.
 Chapters 1 and 4.

 Coaffee, Jon, David Murakami Wood, and Peter Rogers.
 "Controlling the Risky City," and "The Intensification of Control: Towards Urban Resilience."
 In _The Everyday Resilience of the City: How Cities Respond to Terrorism and Disaster_.
 New York, NY: Palgrave Macmillan, 2008, pp. 67-109.
 ISBN: 9780230546738.